Commando-Brando/SecondBrain/Second_Brain/Designing Data Intensive Applications/Glossary.md

 **Non-Functional Requirements** - (general properties like security, reliability, compliance, scalability, compatibility, and maintainability).
 In this chapter we discussed reliability, scalability, and maintainability in detail.

+**Memtable**

+**Bloom Filter** - a memory-efficient data structure for approximating the contents of a set.
+It can tell you if a key does not appear in the database, and thus saves many unnecessary disk reads for nonexistent keys.

+Hashed Index
+- Compaction
+- Segment File
+SSTable/LSM-Tree

+*Heap File* - where a value of an index key references if the value is not the actual row/document/vertice itself.

+*Clustered Index* - an index that stores the actual row with the index key instead of referencing somewhere else like a heap file.
+It allows for faster reads than Heap File but incurs more overheads and thereby slower writes

+*Covering Index* - a compromise between heap file and clustered index where some columns of a referenced row are stored in the index which makes reads faster when the desired columns are in the index.

+Apache Lucene

+Fuzzy Index

+*Levenshtein Distance/Automation*

+B-Tree
+Fractal Tree - a B-Tree variant that borrows some log-structured ideas to reduce disk seeks

+Red-Black Tree
+AVL Tree
+B-Tree

+Full-Text Search
+Postings List/Inverted Index

+Elastic Search

+Transaction processing

+## Key Value Stores

+*Memcached*

+*Redis*